 Know Before You Go

-The AP-7 is a rather expensive toll road but the N-332 is free to use.
+The AP-7 is a free toll road and the N-332 is free to use also.
 From either road follow the signs to Playa Poniente.
-Boats to the island (glass bottomed) run from the harbour on the south side of the old town.
+Boats to the Benidorm island (glass bottomed) run from the harbour on the south side of the old town.
 If you go out there in summer do not forget the mask and snorkel.